Pixel Parties

 Step 2: Your Hero Lineup

 Carries are Heroes that actively let you advance your game plan by being able to cast Spells, summon Creatures or deal damage inherently like Alice.
 Your main Hero from Step 1 falls into this category.
-They will usually be your opponent's top priority to take out, as they are the biggest threat on the board.
-Thus, running mltiple carries can be powerful in giving your opponent a lot of threats to deal with while providing you with backup spellcaster should one get taken out early.
+They will often be your opponent's top priority to take out, as they are the biggest threat on the board.
+Thus, running multiple carries can be powerful in giving your opponent a lot of threats to deal with while providing you with backup spellcaster should one get taken out early.
 You should almost never run more than 2 carries though, as you need some kind of draw support Hero to not get completely out-resourced!

 Supporters are the backbone of your deck.
-They allow you to draw cards, access your Potion Deck, gain Gold, search for combo pieces... anything to get your deck rolling!
-It is highly recommended to always run at least 1 Supporter, and decks with 2 will have extremely high consistency and resource access.
-Prime examples include Nicolas for acces to Potions, which are the strongest card type in the game, Semi or Güldefaber for passive and active Gold gain (Güldefaber is much tankier, but Semi's passive Gold gain is a bit higher), Elana for card cycling, Kazena or Willy for raw draw, or Crestina for card searches every single turn.
-Picking the right supporter for your deck is crucial, as it will allow you to get your gameplan going in the first place.
-I recommend taking the time to look through the Heroes with the Wealth, Leadership, Alchemy, Luck and Creativity Abilities and see if there's one there that fits your deck particularly well.
-For example, Ingo is a much stronger Gold supporter than Semi or Güldefaber - but only in decks that specialize in spamming Creatures.
+They allow you to draw cards, access your Potion Deck, gain extra Gold, search for combo pieces... anything to get your deck rolling!
+It is recommended to always run at least 1 Supporter, and decks with 2 will have extremely high consistency and access to resources.
+Prime examples include Nicolas for access to Potions, which are the strongest card type in the game, Semi or Güldefaber for passive and active Gold gain (Güldefaber is much tankier, but Semi's passive Gold gain is higher), Elana for card cycling, Kazena or Willy for raw draw power, or Madaga for card searches every single turn.
+Picking the right supporter for your deck is crucial, as it will allow you to get your game plan going in the first place.

-Utility Heroes are kinda the "everything else" pile.
-Heroes that can heal you, have access to utility Spells via Magic Arts, boost the damage your other Heroes or Creatures deal, can lower the levels of Spells and so on and so forth.
 Effects that either help you stay alive, disrupt your opponent with effects like status or hand destruction, or combo with/enable your strategy at large.
 Somewhat generic examples would include Nao, who can once per turn use a Support Spell for free and "overheal" allies to give them shields for durability, Arnold, who boosts the damage of your Creatures, and Beato, who, while she can be a carry in her own right, also has access to a wide variety of Reactions and Surprises to keep your opponent on their toes.
-Utility Heroes are in general the least important/least common type in a deck, so unless you find a niche you definitely want filled (like free heals/shields to stay alive), you might want to just run a second Carry or Supporter instead.

 After choosing all your Heroes, also make sure to add their Starting Abilities to the "Starts in Play" section of your deck!